dhaviesayo/vaug/README.md

 git clone https://github.com/dhaviesayo/vaug
 ```
 ### Dependency
-Please Refer to [Decord](https://github.com/dmlc/decord) on how to install the library
+Please Refer to [Decord](https://github.com/dmlc/decord) on how to install the dependency

 ## Usage

 ### Perspective

-Perspective changes the viewpoint of the video randomly.
+Perspective changes the viewpoint of the video randomly (the new perspective is consistent across all frames).
 ```python
 from vaug.transforms import perspective import decord